 What’s a bigger issue is that despite the fact that the villains in this film are supposed to be grounded and human, they still sort of behave as if they’re paranormal.
 The original Unfriended so effectively established the rules of how this technology worked and then messed with us by breaking those rules, and because Blaire’s laptop was supposed to be in the control of a literal ghost, we could buy all of the wacky technological shenanigans like the “unfriend” button magically disappearing on Facebook.

 But in Dark Web, the depiction of technology is completely ridiculous, and the movie gives the hackers an absolutely ludicrous set of “powers,” with the worst instance of that being the main villain’s ability to type in Amaya’s Facebook chat and have it show up in black, only to delete itself seconds later.
-Again, this might be fine if it was supposed to be the work of some sort of supernatural force, but we’re supposed to buy into the fact that it’s an actual human being doing this.
-Why is the human villain of Dark Web actually able to accomplish more with the computer than an actual literal ghost in the original film?
+Again, this might be fine if it was supposed to be the work of some sort of supernatural force, but we’re supposed to buy into the fact that it’s an actual person doing this.
+Why is the human villain of Dark Web actually able to accomplish more with the computer than a literal ghost in the original film?

 Plus, whenever the villain appears on camera, for no reason that is explained, he’s constantly “glitching out.”
 At one point, he talks using some sort of program intended to modify his voice, and it just comes across as goofy, not too far from the way hackers are depicted on shows like NCIS and Law & Order.
 At just about every turn, the use of technology in Dark Web made me laugh at the film rather than with it, as I found it so consistently amusing how much insanity the film thinks it can get away with just by suggesting “hackers be hacking.”

 This isn’t an issue just because any sort of unrealistic plot points in movies are automatically bad; I understand the necessity to suspend one’s disbelief, and I’d hate to turn my entire critique into a list of ways Dark Web broke from reality.
-But the reason this disappointed me is that the first film used realistic technology so effectively, and the way it messed around with aspects of the computer world that we’re all familiar with is part of what I loved about it.
+But the reason this disappointed me is that the first film used realistic technology so well, and the way it messed around with aspects of the computer world that we’re all familiar with is part of what I loved about it.
 In Dark Web, there are no rules because the hackers can just do whatever they want all the time, and nothing that happens is particularly relatable as a result.

 Speaking of which, Dark Web really doesn’t have many inventive gags like the original; the closest it comes to having one is sort of just a retread of the lag scare from the first film.
 In the end, this movie seems to have a lot more in common with The Den than it does to the original Unfriended, right down to an extremely similar ending.